-- The Governor briefed the new MPC members on the context of the matter and also referred to her earlier comments on the background to the last meeting of the previous MPC. - The Governor noted that before entering into the 38-month IMF Program in March 2023, the BPNG Board agreed to structural reforms aimed at improving monetary policy transmission and exchange rate flexibility. - To address the Kina's overvaluation, a crawl-like arrangement was adopted to allow the currency to progressively reach its market-clearing level, with adjustments recalculated every six months. - The Governor noted that the Kina remains overvalued and that the MOC's recommendation is for the rate of crawl to continue at 6.0% to June 30, 2025 at which point the Kina's overvaluation can be recalculated based on the latest inflation data. - Mr. Aipi presented to the MPC that the exchange rate overvaluation had increased from 4.5% in December 2024 to 6.0% currently.
-He explained that due to variables such as inflation differentials between PNG and its trading partners a key factor used in the estimating the Kina's overvaluation the overvaluation remains a moving target.
+- The Governor briefed the new MPC members on the context of the matter and also referred to her earlier comments on the background to the last meeting of the previous MPC. - The Governor noted that before entering into the 38-month IMF Program in March 2023, the BPNG Board agreed to structural reforms aimed at improving monetary policy transmission and exchange rate flexibility. - To address the Kina's overvaluation, a crawl-like arrangement was adopted to allow the currency to progressively depreciate to reach its market-clearing level, with adjustments recalculated every six months. - The Governor noted that the Kina remains overvalued and that the MOC's recommendation is for the rate of crawl to continue to June 30, 2025 at which point the Kina's overvaluation can be recalculated based on the latest inflation data. - Members of the MEPG presented to the MPC on the Kina's overvaluation.
+They explained that due to variables such as inflation differentials between PNG and its trading partners a key factor used in the estimating the Kina's overvaluation the Kina's overvaluation remains a moving target.